rust-project-primer/book/src/build-system/readme.md

 archived: yzena-build-system-schism.pdf
 ---
-Gavin gives a summary of the evolution of build systems, into the modern ones he calles meta build systems.
+Gavin gives a summary of the evolution of build systems, into the modern ones he calls meta build systems.
 He summarizes which features they have, and argues that Turing-completeness is a property that is required for a good build system.
 ```